mateopineiroa/mateopineiroa/README.md

 - 👋 Hi, I’m @mateopineiroa
-- 👀 I’m interested in learning software development and push my bounderies.
+- 👀 I’m interested in learning software development and permanently push my bounderies.
 - 🌱 I’m currently learning front-end and back-end.
 - 💞️ I’m looking to collaborate on interesting proyects and learn to work properly as a team.
 - 📫 How to reach me mateopineiro2001@gmail.com